Staff: Economic & Public Policy Research

 Ms. Bernstein received her master’s of public policy and administration from the University of Massachusetts Amherst studying policy and economics, with a capstone on Community Development Block Grants, and her bachelor’s from Hampshire College in inequality studies, with an undergraduate thesis on housing.

 Ms. Breest focuses on empirical approaches to policy analysis featuring both qualitative and quantitative data.
 With a primary interest in organizational analytics, she is interested in analyzing and designing methodology for modeling and testing economic relationships.
 Prior to joining the institute, Kassie worked at the Umass Writing center, where she worked to help writers of all types to meet their communication purposes.
 Through report writing, synthesizing complex concepts and data visualization, Kassie works to reconsider academic writing and make data accessible to all readers.

 Kassie received her bachelor’s degree in economics with a minor in statistics from the University of Massachusetts Amherst.
 She is currently pursuing a master's of science in data analytics and computational social science at Umass Amherst as well.

-Chris received his bachelor’s degree in economics, minor in history and certificate in applied economic research from the University of Massachusetts Amherst.
+Chris received a master's of public policy, bachelor's of arts in economics with a minor in history, and a certificate in applied economic research from the University of Massachusetts Amherst.

 Senior Research Analyst